-A sinus bradycardia is defined as a sinus rhythm with a heart rate slower than 60 bpm.
-A sinus rhythm is defined as a P wave followed by a QRS complex less than 100 milliseconds wide, and a constant PR interval.
+Sinus bradycardia is defined as a sinus rhythm with a heart rate slower than 60 bpm.
+Sinus rhythm is defined as a P wave followed by a QRS complex less than 100 milliseconds wide, and a constant PR interval.
 A sinus rhythm implies the SA node is sending out an electrical impulse at a regular interval.
 Sinus bradycardia is a relatively common condition in professional athletes and the elderly.

 Sick Sinus Syndrome (SSS)

-SSS is the classification for a group of conditions due to damage of the SA node or the conduction system of the atria.
-This condition is seen in degenerative syndromes and conditions that lead to scar formation in the heart such as amyloidosis, sarcoidosis, hemochromatosis and cardiomyopathies.
+SSS is the classification for a group of conditions due to damage to the SA node or the conduction system of the atria.
+This condition is seen in degenerative syndromes and conditions that lead to scar formation in the heart such as amyloidosis, sarcoidosis, hemochromatosis, and cardiomyopathies.

 SSS may result in sinus bradycardia, bradyarrhythmia, tachycardia or even bradycardia-tachycardia syndrome.
 Diagnosis is difficult for this reason.
-SSS is more common in the elderly and is a sequelae of cardiac surgery in the pediatric populations.
-Symptoms include palpitations, dyspnea, fatigue and dizziness.
-Treatment may consist of a pacemaker to treat bradycardia, medication to treat tachycardia or both to treat bradycardia-tachycardia syndrome.
+SSS is more common in the elderly and is a sequela of cardiac surgery in the pediatric populations.
+Symptoms include palpitations, dyspnea, fatigue, and dizziness.
+Treatment may consist of a pacemaker to treat bradycardia, medication to treat tachycardia or both to treat the bradycardia-tachycardia syndrome.

 Otherwise known as sinoatrial arrest, is a failure of the SA node to depolarize.
-Diagnosis is made via 12 lead EKG and will show an absent P wave, QRS wave and T wave (asystole).
-Usually the AV node will act as a pacemaker and generate an electric impulse 40-60 times per minute, called an escape rhythm.
+Diagnosis is made via 12 lead ECG and will show an absent P wave, QRS wave, and T wave (asystole).
+Usually, the AV node will act as a pacemaker and generate an electric impulse 40-60 times per minute, called an escape rhythm.
 However, this will be an abnormal rhythm since it did not originate at the SA node.
-A sinus pause of less than 3 seconds is occasionally found in healthy adults.
+A sinus pause of fewer than 3 seconds is occasionally found in healthy adults.
 A pause longer than 3 seconds may require intervention and cardiac life support.

 A SA block is a condition where the node depolarizes but the signal does not progress through the rest of the atria.
-This can be caused by many reasons, electrolyte imbalance, excessive vagal tone and medication side effects to name a few.
+This can be caused by many reasons, electrolyte imbalance, excessive vagal tone, and medication side effects to name a few.
 There are several categories of SA block.
-Most of them can be diagnosed on EKG.
+Most of them can be diagnosed on ECG.

 In a first degree SA block there is a lag between the production of the impulse at the SA node and the depolarization and contraction of the atria due to slow conduction velocity.
-An EKG cannot be used to diagnose first degree SA block because the SA node depolarization signal is too weak for the EKG to sense.
-An EKG can only register large signals such as the depolarization of the atria muscle.
+An ECG cannot be used to diagnose first degree SA block because the SA node depolarization signal is too weak for the ECG to sense.
+An ECG can only register large signals such as the depolarization of the atria muscle.
 Instead, a first degree SA block is diagnosed by an invasive electrophysiology study.

-Second degree SA blocks are divided into two types: second degree SA block type 1, also called Wenckebach and second degree SA block type 2.
-In type 1, the P-R interval progressively increases till the QRS segment is dropped occasionally, producing an irregular rhythm.
-An EKG is sensitive enough to detect the lengthening P-R interval and the dropped QRS segment.
+Second degree SA blocks are divided into two types: second degree SA block type 1, also called Wenckebach, and second degree SA block type 2.
+In type 1, the P-R interval progressively increases until the QRS segment is dropped occasionally, producing an irregular rhythm.
+An ECG is sensitive enough to detect the lengthening P-R interval and the dropped QRS segment.

 In type 2, the PR interval is excessively long, but the rhythm is regular.
 It is difficult to distinguish first degree SA block and second degree SA block type 2.
-In third degree SA block the P wave is absent.
-Third degree block is also difficult to diagnose on EKG and usually requires electrophysiology studies.
+In the third-degree SA block, the P wave is absent.
+The third-degree block is also difficult to diagnose on ECG and usually requires electrophysiology studies.
 SA blocks are usually well tolerated but may result in syncope or chest pain.
 A pacemaker can be installed to correct for poor signal conduction.

 An AV block describes a slowdown of signal conduction or a complete drop in the electrical impulse as it passes from the atria to the ventricles through the AV node.

-First degree AV block describes a prolonged PR interval on EKG.
+First degree AV block describes a prolonged PR interval on ECG.
 The SA node produces a regular electrical impulse that travels through the atria and into the AV node where it stalls.
-A PR interval greater that 0.2 seconds is diagnostic for a first degree AV block.
+A PR interval greater than 0.2 seconds is diagnostic for a first degree AV block.
 A narrow QRS complex implies the block is in the AV node while a wide QRS complex implies the block is in the His-Purkinje fibers.
-A first degree AV block is usually asymptomatic and is diagnosed on EKG.
-It can progress into a second or third degree AV block and requires regular monitoring.
+A first degree AV block is usually asymptomatic and is diagnosed on ECG.
+It can progress into a second or third-degree AV block and requires regular monitoring.

 There are two classes of second degree AV block: Mobitz type 1, also called Wenckebach, and Mobitz type 2.
 A Mobitz type 1 second degree AV block is an irregular rhythm because the PR interval progressively lengthens until a QRS complex is dropped, similar to a type 1 second degree SA block.
 The defect is at the AV node and is usually the result of excess parasympathetic tone on the AV node.
 Mobitz type 1 is often asymptomatic, does not progress, and does not require periodic monitoring.

-In third degree AV block, also called complete heart block, no impulse passes the AV node and the atrium and ventricles follow their own pacemakers.
+In third-degree AV block, also called complete heart block, no impulse passes the AV node and the atrium and ventricles follow their own pacemakers.
 The atria will follow the impulses produced by the SA node and the ventricles will follow the ectopic pacing of the Bundles of His at 30-40 bpm.
 Heart contractions become uncoordinated and pump little blood.
-Third degree blocks are very dangerous.
+Third-degree blocks are very dangerous.
 Symptoms include syncopal attacks (Morgagni-Adams-Stokes attacks).
-A cardiogenic shock might occur requiring immediate emergency treatment: reanimation and administration of atropin or catecholamines.
-A pacemaker is the preferred treatment as soon as the patient is stable.
+A cardiogenic shock might occur requiring immediate emergency treatment: reanimation and administration of atropine or catecholamines.
+A pacemaker is a preferred treatment as soon as the patient is stable.